Phone: (574) 631-8922

 Danice Brown Guzmán

-Associate Director, Evidence & Learning
+Associate Director, Evidence and Learning

 Areas of Expertise: Africa and the Middle East; Education; Food & Hunger Issues; Gender Equality; Technology for Development; Monitoring & Evaluation; Water Security & Management